 The dumbbell front raise is one of those exercises that looks almost too simple to be useful.
 Grab two dumbbells, lift them in front of you, put them back down.
-But here's why it matters: the anterior deltoid is the primary mover in shoulder flexion, and the front raise is the most direct way to isolate it.
+But the anterior deltoid is the primary mover in shoulder flexion, and the front raise is the most direct way to isolate it.
 Every pressing movement you do, from push-ups to bench press to overhead press, recruits the anterior deltoid as a synergist.
 The front raise lets you train it as the star of the show.

 The problem is that most people treat front raises like an ego exercise.
 They grab heavy dumbbells, lean back, swing the weight up with momentum, and wonder why their lower back hurts more than their shoulders.
-This guide covers the actual technique, what Coach Ty watches for when you do front raises in FitCraft, the mistakes that are killing your results, and how to progress from light dumbbells to advanced variations that torch the anterior deltoid.
+This guide covers the actual technique, what Coach Ty watches for when you do front raises in FitCraft, the mistakes that quietly kill your results, and how to progress from light dumbbells to advanced variations that torch the anterior deltoid.

 Front raise muscles targeted: the anterior deltoid does the primary work, with the medial deltoid, upper chest, and serratus anterior assisting.